 Customer Charge

-Utility Charge (kWh charge)
+Utility Charge

 Fuel and Purchased Power